sallybrogan/patternlib/source/_patterns/01-introduction/Introduction.md

 - What extra pages do we need to add?
 - Is she happy constructing documents in markdown?
 - Is there anything we can add styling wise?
 - Are there any other elements etc we need to add?
+No